 - Dulce de Leche – Thicker and creamier than caramel sauce.

-- Cottage Cheese – Boosts creaminess and protein—no gums required.
-Don’t worry, you won’t taste it!
-You can also substitute it with cream cheese.
+- Cottage Cheese – Boosts creaminess and adds protein without any weird taste.
+Don't worry, you won't taste it!

 - Vanilla Extract – Just a little for depth of flavor.

-- Sea Salt – Balances out the sweetness and makes it “salted.”
+- Sea Salt – Balances the sweetness and makes it "salted."

-How to Make This in the Ninja Creami?
+How to Make This Salted Caramel Ice Cream

 - Freeze it flat – Pour into a Ninja Creami pint container, freeze 24 hours.